 The annual average runoff into the river is about 2.4 million acre-feet, of which approximately 12 percent is diverted from the lower Yuba River by Yuba Water Agency and local irrigation districts to provide water to farmers and ranchers who raise livestock, peaches, plums, rice and other crops.
-Learn more about how we manage runoff and water supply in the Yuba River watershed.

 The lower Yuba River is one of California’s signature anadromous fish streams, supporting Chinook salmon and steelhead.
 It is also one of the few Central Valley rivers with no salmon hatcheries.
 Yuba Water works with local, state and federal agencies, as well as environmental groups and tribes, to protect wild salmon and steelhead and enhance fish habitat in the lower Yuba River.
-Learn more about how Yuba Water manages the Yuba River to benefit fisheries and critical habitat.

 The Yuba River produced the greatest amount of gold out of any stream in the United States, but at the turn of the century, panning was no longer profitable, and silt was clogging the channel from Smartsville to Marysville.
 Beginning when the gold hunt flourished, settlers created farms on the fertile valley floor and began tapping the river for an even richer load of irrigation water to irrigate their fields.